The Boat Is Full

 Synopsis

 In the summer of 1942, a small group escapes from a German transport train passing through Switzerland.
 Led by Judith Krüger and the deserter Karl Schneider, the refugees seek shelter with the Flückiger family.
-They are hidden and reshaped into a family with children in the hope that they will not be expelled.
+They are hidden and made to appear as a family with children in the hope that they will not be expelled.
 However, the village policeman, Landjäger Bigler, follows the rules strictly and leaves little room for compassion.[3]

 Cast